Alabaster DePlume

-Angus Fairbairn, known professionally as Alabaster DePlume, is an English jazz musician, saxophonist, spoken word poet, composer, and activist.
+Angus Fairbairn, known professionally as Alabaster DePlume, is an English saxophonist, spoken word poet, composer, and activist.

 Early life

 Fairbairn was either born in 1980 or in 1981, in Manchester, England.
 He started out making "jagged, noisy music" with his brothers, before learning to play the saxophone in 2007.
 During his early 20s, he started a jam night with some friends in South Manchester, and adopted his stage name based on a "rude tirade" from a passing car yelling something that sounded like "Alabaster DePlume".
 In 2015, he moved to London – in his words in order to "become a new person" – and started working as a teaching assistant in Eltham.